Search redesign to better define user query, leading to 14% increase in CTR and supporting discovery intent

 END NOTES

-A few things I took from this project:
+A few things I took from this:

 THANK YOU FOR YOUR PATIENCE :)